The Hidden Conversation Between You and Your Terminal

 Step 1: The PTY Pair Gets Created

-| terminal emulator |
+β terminal emulator β

-master fd
+β master fd

 line discipline

-slave fd <-- nobody attached yet
+β slave fd (nobody attached yet)

 Step 2: The Shell Gets Attached To The Slave

-Now the emulator wants a shell on the other end.
+Now the emulator wants a shell sitting on the other end of that pipe, so it does the standard Unix dance:

 - It calls